 Despite that fact that the recruitment unit has already ensured that both the new and the old employees are well qualified for their job, the employers must evolve.
 Therefore, they need further training and development.

-The career development and training unit is specially designed to improve the employee’s skills in order to be able to take on management or supervisory positions.
+The career development and training unit are specially designed to improve the employee’s skills in order to be able to take on management or supervisory positions.

 Benefits & Administration of Compensation